 Follow this path gently uphill, heading E with a fence on your right.
 At the top of the rise keep ahead to meet the A22 and cross this busy road with great care.
 On the far side the GW continues through farmland for 900m, at first gently uphill and then across a dip where you go through a gap in some trees.

 The path eventually comes out between houses onto Tandridge Lane.
 Cross the road and turn right to go past the Barley Mow.
 Turn left onto a footpath (imaginatively named The Walk) going past its “Ramblers Rest” bar and beer garden.
 100m after turning left, the path forks.

-To take the alternative afternoon route along the Greensand Way, go to §9.
+If you are doing the alternative afternoon route, go to §9.

 Fork left (leaving the GW) to return to Tandridge Lane.
 Continue along the road (detouring through St Peter's churchyard to see its yew tree), then take a footpath on the right which leads up to and across a golf course.
 On the other side of the course, turn right onto a tarmac path above the A25 and continue along the old Godstone Road into Old Oxted.

 At the junction fork left (leaving the GW) and follow the path back to Tandridge Lane.
 Head N on the road and keep right at a minor road junction.
-Just past this, bear right onto a tarmac path leading to St Peter's church14.
-The church itself is usually locked but standing alongside it is the magnificent Tandridge Yew15, one of the largest and oldest trees in England.
+Just past this, bear right onto a tarmac path into the churchyard.

 Turn left between the yew tree and the church to rejoin Tandridge Lane, then almost immediately bear right onto a footpath through a small copse.
 At the end of the trees, cross a driveway and pass through a kissing gate into a field.
 Follow the path uphill to another gate, which leads you onto a golf course.